makcedward/nlpaug/README.md

 pip install torch>=1.1.0 pytorch_pretrained_bert>=1.1.0
 ```

-If you use WordNetAug, install the following dependencies as well
+If you use SynonymAug, install the following dependencies as well
 ```bash
 pip install nltk
 ```